What’s Working

 Collective action is the bedrock of responsible supply chains.
 Before a product reaches the market, brands, producers, and innovators must come together to make important decisions about how they will achieve their business goals and address environmental challenges.
 For climate goals to be achieved, there must be alignment between Indigenous stewardship of land and companies’ economic priorities.

-Solution One: Finding common ground while partnering across the aisle
+Solution One: Find common ground while partnering across the aisle

 Solution Two: Mitigate power imbalances between buyers and sellers

-- Finding alignment among diverse stakeholders doesn’t make for particularly easy discussions, especially when distrust fuels power imbalances.
-In Padraka Foundation/Living Landscape’s work in India, the group noticed poor faith between buyers and sellers.
+• Finding alignment among diverse stakeholders doesn’t make for particularly easy discussions, especially when distrust fuels power imbalances.
+In Living Landscapes’ work in India, the group noticed poor faith between buyers and sellers.
 As buyers, corporations often doubt that local communities are effectively managing their forests, while the sellers in the village communities feel these distant markets are untrustworthy.
-“How to improve the faith so that the village person can sit at the negotiation table as an equal?”
-Jagdeesh Puppala asked.
+“If you’ve got authentic partnerships, then of course tensions are going to arise,” Rycroft said.
+“It’s more about the spirit and intent with which you lean into tension, because tension is often fertile ground for innovation and breakthrough moments.”

 Localizing Efforts for Global Impact: